aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 Contribute
 ----------

-If you are looking to Contribute to Scancode Toolkit, this is where you start.
+If you are looking to Contribute to ScanCode-Toolkit, this is where you start.

 .. _newcomer_contribute_general_info: